Platoniq/wilder-journal/_articles/en/neo-sindicalismo.md

 In addition, the presence of "phantom union delegations" in companies with more than 6 workers makes it even more difficult to represent and defend workers' interests (Dante de La Vega).
 Many **traditional unions have lost the trust** of women workers due to their **lack of commitment** and the presence of company-friendly candidates, which has led to a **negative perception of their ability to improve the daily reality** of employees.

-Of course, this new typology of unions that make visible the oldschool vs \*newschool\* conflict is very present in migrant collectives and new jobs linked to platform capitalism, where international companies employ false freelancers for their core business.
+Of course, this new typology of unions that make visible the *oldschool vs newschool* conflict is very present in migrant collectives and **new jobs linked to platform capitalism,** where international companies employ **false freelancers** for their core business.
 Capital has used new technologies to reorganise the production process and often also labour relations.
 Both industry and services are undergoing a process of profound transformation and even technological disruption.
-As a consequence, both traditional and new companies such as digital platforms are driving new ultra-flexible and precarious models of work organisation that are currently being fought either by worker cooperatives, such as the riders, or unions such as the Mantero or The Kellys.
+As a consequence, both traditional and new companies such as digital platforms are driving new ultra-flexible and precarious models of work organisation that are currently being fought either by **worker cooperatives**, such as the **riders**, or unions such as the **Mantero** or **The Kellys.**

 In the case of the ***gig economy***, a form of work in which the supplier and the applicant **contact online through digital platforms** for the hiring of sporadic jobs, **digital trade unionism** has reacted by **fighting some of these collaborative platforms in the courts**. **RidersxDerechos** succeeded in getting the 24th social court in Barcelona to rule that **748 Deliveroo delivery drivers** were employees, establishing **in the ruling** the existing employment relationship.